SAML (SaaS)

 Basic Enablement Workflow

-• Click the SAML button and enter a company name.
+Click the SAML button on the login page and enter Company Name.

 For example, domain URLs of Monitor and Secure for US East are app.sysdigcloud.com and secure.sysdig.com respectively.